The ALICE experiment: a journey through QCD: The quark--gluon plasma and its properties

 ALICE measures open heavy-flavour production in a variety of channels.
 Heavy-flavour hadrons are fully reconstructed from their hadronic decays~\cite{Abelev:2012vra,ALICE:2012ab,Abelev:2014hha,Abelev:2012tca,Acharya:2017kfy,Acharya:2017lwf,Acharya:2017qps,Acharya:2018hre,Acharya:2018ckj,ALICE:2021mgk}.
 In addition, heavy-flavour production is measured using semi-leptonic decays into electrons~\cite{Abelev:2012xe,Adam:2015qda,ALICE:2020hdw,Acharya:2019mom} and muons~\cite{Abelev:2012qh,Acharya:2017hdv,ALICE:2020sjb}, including partial reconstruction of semi-electronic weak decays of heavy-flavour baryons~\cite{Acharya:2017kfy,ALICE:2021psx,ALICE:2021bli}.
 In addition, beauty production is measured via non-prompt J/$\psi$ mesons from the decay mode B $\rightarrow$ J/$\psi + X$~\cite{Abelev:2012gx,Adam:2015rba,Acharya:2018yud} and non-prompt D mesons from the decay mode B $\rightarrow$ D $+ X$~\cite{ALICE:2021mgk,ALICE:2022tji}.
 For many of these measurements the excellent spatial resolution of the ITS~\cite{Abelev:2014ffa} is instrumental since it allows to resolve the decay vertex of charm and beauty hadrons from the primary collision vertex.

 \paragraph{\textbf{\textit {Jets in the QGP.}}} A scattered parton with \pT\ greater than a few \gev\ propagates and evolves independently of other products of the same high-$Q^2$ interaction, starting at time earlier than 1\,fm/$c$.
 The QGP has an extended size, with a lifetime in the order of 10\,fm/$c$ (see Sec.~\ref{sec:TG1sizelifetime}), so that the jet shower propagates through the expanding and cooling QGP.
 During this process the jet shower itself evolves and its colour-charged constituents interact with the colour-charged constituents of the QGP, resulting in modification of the shower.
 Such modifications, called ``jet quenching,'' are observable experimentally and calculable theoretically; comparisons of jet quenching data and calculations provide unique, penetrating probes of QGP structure and dynamics.
+See Refs.~\cite{Majumder:2010qh,Cunqueiro:2021wls,Harris:2023tti} for recent reviews of jet quenching.

 Experimentally, jet quenching is manifest in several ways:

 \begin{enumerate}

 \item Medium-induced energy transport to large angles to the hard parton or jet direction, commonly called ``energy loss'', observed through inclusive yield suppression;